michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 11. He replied and said to them, Because unto you it is given to know the mystery of the kingdom of heaven, but unto them it is not given.

-12. For unto him who hath, it shall be given, and it shall be increased to him: butas to him who hath not, that also which he hath shall be taken from him.
+12. For unto him who hath, it shall be given, and it shall be increased to him: but

 13. On this account I speak to them in parables.
 Hence they see, and (yet) see not; and they hear, and (yet) hear not, neither understand;